|

 There’s no telling when data loss can strike and you may end up having to recover files from any kind of storage medium, such as SD cards, SSDs, hard drives, RAID setups, and more.
 It’s important that your chosen data recovery software is fully compatible with the ones you use.

-Select the data to be restored from the preview panel and click Recover to start recovering the files
+Select the files to be recovered and click Recover again to restore them

 Invest in a surge protector.
 A major power surge can do heavy damage to your computer.
 A strong enough one could fry the components in your computer, taking all of your important files along with it.
 So if you live in an area with unpredictable electric currents, spending some money on a surge protector can be a lifesaver.